billforward/billforward-js/README.md

 </form>
 ```

-The form is comprehensive of the subsequent fields:
+The form is comprised of the following fields:

 - **holderName:** the account holder name.
 - **bankAccountName:** a label identifying the bank account